Del Pezzo surfaces of degree $5$ over perfect fields: Introduction

 \section{Introduction}

 Del Pezzo surfaces, i.e.\ smooth projective surfaces with ample anticanonical divisor class, play an important role in the classification of algebraic projective surfaces up to birational equivalence.
-The classical theory of del Pezzo surfaces over $\mathbb{C}$ can be found in \cite{bea78}, and over an arbitrary field $\k$ we refer the reader to \cite{dem80,man86,bad01,KSC04}.
-Del Pezzo surfaces also play a key role in the study of algebraic subgroups of the Cremona group $\Bir_{\k}(\p^{2})$ of birational automorphisms of the projective plane over $\k$, and it turns out that the group $\Aut_{\k}(X)$ of automorphisms of any rational del Pezzo surface $X$ defined over $\k$ provides examples of such subgroups.
-For $\k=\kb$, the complete descripton of automorphism groups of del Pezzo surfaces can be found in \cite{di09}, where the classification of finite subgroups of $\Bir_{\k}(\p^{2})$ is obtained.
+The classical theory of del Pezzo surfaces over $\mathbb{C}$ can be found in \cite{bea78}, and over an arbitrary field $\k$ we refer the reader to \cite{man66,dem80,man86,bad01,KSC04}.
+Del Pezzo surfaces also play a key role in the study of algebraic subgroups of the Cremona group $\Bir_{\k}(\p^{2})$ of birational automorphisms of the projective plane over $\k$, and the group $\Aut_{\k}(X)$ of automorphisms of any rational del Pezzo surface $X$ defined over $\k$ provides examples of such subgroups.
+For a field $\k=\kb$ of characteristic zero, the complete description of automorphism groups of del Pezzo surfaces can be found in \cite{di09}, where the classification up to conjugacy of finite subgroups of $\Bir_{\kb}(\p^{2})$ is obtained.
 See also \cite{bla09} for the exposition of these results.
-Recent partial results about automorphism groups of del Pezzo surfaces over various perfect fields can be found in \cite{rz18,yas22,sz21}.\\ Over an algebraically closed field $\k=\kb$, a del Pezzo surface $X$ is either isomorphic to $\p^{2}_{\kb}$ or to $\p^{1}_{\kb} \times \p^{1}_{\kb}$ or to the blow-up of $\p^{2}_{\kb}$ in $1 \leq r \leq 8$ points in general position, where $K_{X}^{2}=9-r$ is called the degree of $X$ (\!\cite{man86}).
-In particular, one can see that there is only one isomorphism class of del Pezzo surfaces of degree $5$ over $\kb$.
-In this paper, we focus on del Pezzo surfaces of degree $5$ defined over a perfect field.
-Over a perfect field $\k$, the base-change of a del Pezzo surface $X$ to the algebraic closure $X_{\kb}$ is still a del Pezzo surface of the same degree endowed with an action of the Galois group $\Gal(\kb/\k)$ of $\kb$ over $\k$.
-The classification of del Pezzo surfaces of degree $5$ over $\k$ can then be obtained classifying Galois actions on del Pezzo surfaces of degree $5$ over $\kb$ (\!\cite{BS64}).\\
+Recent partial results about automorphism groups of del Pezzo surfaces over various perfect fields can be found in \cite{rz18,yas22,sz21}.